Diseases & Conditions

 But what about the benefits?

-In addition to whatever enjoyment vaping brings, some evidence suggests vaping helps some people stop smoking.
-However, how it compares to a nicotine patch or other methods of smoking cessation is not clear.
+In addition to whatever enjoyment vaping brings, some evidence suggests vaping helps some people stop smoking (though other evidence suggests otherwise).
+How it compares to a nicotine patch or other methods of smoking cessation is not clear.
 So far, the FDA has not approved vaping as a method of smoking cessation.
 And many smokers who vape continue to use both cigarettes and e-cigarettes.

 The true balance between the benefits and risks of vaping remains impossible to assess.
-We don’t always know what’s in e-cigarettes.
-The FDA does not regulate these products.
-And there is no information available about long-term health impact.
+We don't always know what's in e-cigarettes.
+The FDA, which is responsible for authorizing or approving tobacco products, authorized marketing of a few e-cigarette products in 2021 and has denied many others; but, as noted by the agency, these actions "do not mean these products are safe or FDA approved."
+And, there is no information available about their long-term health impact.

 The bottom line